paul-freeman/rimworld-youdoyou/README.md

 difficult.
 In fact, they are trying their best to keep themselves happy and ensure that all the jobs get done.

-**PLEASE NOTE** This mod is in an alpha release.
+**PLEASE NOTE** This mod is in a beta release.
 It is quite likely that it will behave oddly in places or simply not work.
 I have never seen it corrupt a saved game, but I wouldn't rule it out entirely.
 The mod is disabled by default and can always be turned off if it starts acting up.